-All installations must compty with AS3500 4 Provide from H/water unit with selected tubing to points necessary.
-Terminate with taps selected Provide inlet stop cock to hot water unit.
+All installations must comply with AS3500.4 Provide from H/water unit with selected tubing to points necessary.
+Terminate with taps selected.
+Provide inlet stop cock to hot water unit.
 Storage water heaters selection and installation to be as per AS1056.

 The whole of the work is to be carried out as per requirements of the Local Supply Authority.
-The plumber is to be responsible for the gas service from boundary alignment, including fixing of the meter and cover for same installations for bottled gas supply shall comply with the relevant standard.
-Gas installations shall comply with 'Gas Safety Regulations and Act' and AS5601.
+The plumber is to be responsible for the gas service from boundary alignment, including fixing of the meter and cover for same.
+Installations for bottled gas supply shall comply with the relevant

-HEATING APPLIANCES BCA 3.7.3: Domestic type Oil, Gas and Solid Fuel heater installations shall comply with AS/NZS2918'Domestic solid fuel burning appliances - Installation Installation of gas fired appliances shall be carried out by a licensed gas plumber
+HEATING APPLIANCES BCA 3.7.3: Domestic type Oil, Gas and Solid Fuel heater installations shall comply with AS/NZS2918'Domestic solid fuel burning appliances - Installation'.
+Installation of gas fired appliances shall be carried out by a licensed gas plumber